bitst0rm-pub/Formatter/README.md

 ## Plugins

-Formatter is useless without third-party plugins.
-It relies on external plugins in order to format code.
-These plugins need to be installed by the end-user.
+Formatter requires third-party plugins to work, as it relies on external plugins to format code.
+Users must install these plugins themselves.
 This means, Formatter is not responsible for:

 - The quality of formatted code.
 - The speed of the formatting process.

-**The complete list of supported plugins:** _Need more? see:_ [Configuration](#configuration) and [Development](#development) to add your own.
+## Table of supported plugins

-- If you want to keep track of the latest added plugins: [_summary.txt](https://github.com/bitst0rm-pub/Formatter/blob/master/modules/_summary.txt)
+_Need more? see:_ [Configuration](#configuration) and [Development](#development) to add your own.

-- The following table does not contain the complete languages that each plugin does support.
-For example, `prettydiff` supports 45 languages, that would blow up the frame of this list here.
+- The table does not contain all supported languages.
+For example, `prettydiff` covers 45 languages, which would blow up the frame of this list here.
-- Languages such as `Svelte` or `Prisma` are not listed here, but can be used through the [prettier plugin](https://github.com/sveltejs/prettier-plugin-svelte). [deno](https://github.com/denoland/deno) and [dprint](https://github.com/dprint/dprint) should have the similar concept.
+- Languages like `Svelte` or `Prisma` are not listed, but should work via the [prettier plugin](https://github.com/sveltejs/prettier-plugin-svelte).
+Plugins like [deno](https://github.com/denoland/deno) and [dprint](https://github.com/dprint/dprint) should have the similar concept.
-- `build-in` = do not need to install by end-users.
+- `build-in` = No installation required.
-- `None` = mostly standalone binary.
+- `None` = mostly standalone binaries.
 - `Req.` = Requirements might not be up-to-date.

 | Languages | Beautify | Minify | Graphic | Req. | Config |